okeiiro/Network-automation/README.md

 ## send_commands.py
 Python script to automate router/switch commands (including configuration mode commands) with authentification handling for multiple device types.<br>
-You can add your commands in the config.json file inside commandes folder
+You can add your commands in the config.json file inside commandes folder:

 ```bash
     "commands": [